How to Support an Employee Who Has Cancer

 There are, however, more specific measures you can take to ensure your employee feels supported on the journey ahead.
 Consider these:

-1. Know the policies
+1. Understand company policies

 Your company should be equipped with its own blueprint for helping employees navigate difficult medical situations like cancer care.
 An HR rep will be well-versed in those policies and procedures, but it’s not a bad idea to do some research yourself.
 Brush up on your organization’s employee handbook and all other available resources.